On that fine sunny day, there was a realization.

 However, he also received a rejection email for the same profile.
 That application was submitted through an online job site.

-This in particular tells us more about the functioning of online recruitment in general and job search sites in particular.
+This in particular tells us more about the functioning of online recruitment in general and best website to post resume in particular.
 Maybe the ATS rejected his application, maybe his resume wasn't shortlisted in the first round of screening...it's anybody's guess.

 (Applicant Tracking Systems work on a keyword matching method, where the ATS software matches the key skils in the resume with the key skills written in the Job Description.)